Earth vs. the Spider: Production

 Some of the cave interiors were filmed using stills from Carlsbad Caverns National Park in New Mexico, with live action scenes filmed at Bronson Caves in Griffith Park near Los Angeles.
 Special effects expert Paul Blaisdell created a life-size giant spider leg to use in the film, as well as a desiccated, mummy-like corpse that was used to represent the spider's victims in several scenes.
 The same dummy was used to film both the dead truck driver Jack Flynn (Merritt Stone) from the beginning of the film as well as Deputy Sheriff Dave (Bob Tetrick); all that was required was a change of clothes on the mannequin.
 The film's budget was $146,000.

 Release

-The film had AIP's biggest launch at the time, opening in 400 theaters at midnight on Halloween in 1958.
+The film had AIP's biggest launch at the time, opening in 400 theaters at midnight on Halloween in 1958, on a double bill with Terror from the Year 5000.

 Reception

 Critical response for Earth vs. the Spider has been mixed.
 Bruce Eder from AllMovie gave the film a positive review, calling it "the most consistently entertaining, if not the best of Bert I. Gordon's various size-oriented fantasy-sci-fi films".
 However, Eder said that the film's special effects were dated.
 Writing in DVD Talk, critic Glenn Erickson reported that although the film "[o]ccasionally [...] seems to exist in a different dimension," it "works better than most Bert I. Gordon pix because we basically like the teenaged heroes, even though they're so badly directed that it's hard to believe anything they do," further adding that the film's "non-sequiturs are sheer joy for creature feature fans."
 Critic Gary Tooze described the film as "weak, even by the genre's low standards, but its does have appeal with its one dimensional characters and limited plot points."